Sheldon Jackson Museum

 Baranof Island Brewing Co

-Off Sawmill Creek Rd, past the main post office, is Sitka’s new microbrewery, producing such beers as Halibut Point Hefeweisen and...
+Off Sawmill Creek Rd, past the main post office, is Sitka’s microbrewery and taproom, producing such beers as Halibut Point Hefeweisen...

 Sheldon Jackson Museum information